allegheny-computer-science-203-s2021/assessment/assessment.md

 * Software documentation

-* :flushed: = No explanation of what the software does, no solution to the problem presented, and no example of where the code be used is included.
+* :flushed: = No explanation of what the software does.
-* :worried: = A short explanation, no solution to the problem, and no example is included.
+* :worried: = There's some commented code that explains what the software does, but there's nothing else such as READMEs, type hints, or docstrings that increase the readibility of the code.
-* :neutral_face: = A good explanation, a short solution to the problem, and a short example is included.
+* :neutral_face: = There are comments, type hints, and docstrings in the source code that don't necessarily increase readibility, and there's nothing outside of the source code such as READMEs or feature documentations that give a more comprehensive picture of the project.
-* :blush: = A detailed explanation, a solution to the problem, a short example is included.
+* :blush: = There are comments, type hints, and docstrings in the source code that drastically increase readibility, but there's nothing outside of the source code such as READMEs or feature documentations that give a more comprehensive picture of the project.
-* :laughing: = A detailed explanation, a detailed solution to the problem, a interactive example is included.
+* :laughing: = In addition to comments, type hints, and docstrings in the source code, there are also READMEs or feature documentations outside of the code that give a full picture of what the project is supposed to do.

 * Programming styles